12 Things to Do in Williamsburg

 Is it worth visiting with children?

-If you travel to New York with children they may not appreciate the architecture of the area or the hipster atmosphere, but the parks, the huge murals of Street Art and the tranquility in contrast to the chaos of Manhattan will conquer them.
+If you travel to New York with children they may not appreciate the architecture of the area or the hipster atmosphere, but the parks, the huge murals of Street Art and the tranquility that is breathed in contrast to the chaos of Manhattan will conquer them.

 The best thing that New York' s winter leaves us with are the lights and the Christmas atmosphere.
 Take advantage of your visit to Williamsburg to visit the best of Brooklyn at Christmas: Dyker Heights.
-Starting in November and of course in December this Brooklyn neighborhood is decked out in the purest American style with millions of colorful lights and Christmas decorations that are worth a visit.
+Starting in November and of course in December, this Brooklyn neighborhood is decked out in pure American style with millions of colorful lights and Christmas decorations that are worth a visit.

 Why is Williamsburg worth visiting?